TODAY IN HISTORY:

 1960 – “To Kill a Mockingbird”, by Harper Lee, was first published in the United States.

-1962 – The Telstar satellite (launched the day prior) transmits the first transatlantic TV signal.
+1962 – The Telstar satellite (launched the day prior) transmitted the first transatlantic TV signal.

 1966 – The TV game show “The Newlywed Game” debuted on ABC.